Skip to content

 Class collection

-Create the styles/classes.ts file in the same directory where the style sheets are for consistency.
-In this example we will create separate themes for the parent div of the panels, the header panel, the body panel and the footer panel.
+Create the styles/classes.ts file in the same directory where the style sheets are located for consistency.
+In this example we will create separate themes for the panel header, and the panel body.
 All contains light and dark mode Tailwind classes for background, border, button text, hover styling.

 export const ColorThemes = {